alphagov/govuk-developer-docs/source/manual/vpn.html.md

 ## VPN between live organisation and Licensing

-Licensing is hosted in Skyscape.
+Licensing is hosted in UKCloud.
 There's a VPN in each environment which connects it to the live (Carrenza) organisation.
-The VPN is managed by Carrenza and Skyscape.
+The VPN is managed by Carrenza and UKCloud.

 If it goes down, these things will happen:

-1. The machines on the disaster recovery (Skyscape) side of the connection will appear as unreachable hosts in GOV.UK monitoring
+1. The machines on the disaster recovery (UKCloud) side of the connection will appear as unreachable hosts in GOV.UK monitoring

 Applying for a licence should remain available because